gtxaspec/thingino-scripts/README.md

-various scrpits to enhance life within openipc
+various scrpits to enhance life within the thingino environment